SeadogAhn/TheCppStory/README.md

 # The C++ Story
-Story of the C++ programming language
+The Story of the C++ programming language

 ![Alt text](image/C++_Story_by_seadog.png)
 ![Alt text](image/C++_standard_libraries.png)